Pascal Gabriel: Producing and writing

+Solo career as Stubbleman

 In 2018, Gabriel developed a solo project, 'Stubbleman'.
 A return to his electronic and ambient roots, it combines a cinematic mixture of found sounds and field recordings with modular synthesizers and live piano.
 Stubbleman's debut album, Mountains and Plains, inspired by a road trip across the US, was released on Marc Hollander's cult Belgian indie label Crammed Discs in April 2019, to positive reviews in the UK, and internationally.

 His live shows in November at the From the Source festival at Warwick Arts Centre and the Purcell Room in London's SouthBank Centre, as part of the EFJ London Jazz Festival, involved extensive use of self-made automatons: glockenspiels, vibraphones and xylophones.

 On 5 June 2020, he released an EP, The Blackbird Tapes, on Crammed Discs, inspired by birdsong during the Coronavirus lockdown in London during spring 2020.